Quantitative Stability for Minkowski's problem: Overview on Minkowski problems

 In this context, we propose a variational problem whose optimizers are translations and dilations of Minkowski bodies associated with a prescribed measure $\mu$, that act as a perturbation parameter.
 For this energy the quantitative stability of the Brunn-Minkowski inequality, see for instance~\cite{figalli2009refined,figalli2017quantitative,figalli2024sharp}, assumes the role of a Łojasiewicz inequality and allows us to deduce stability for Minkowski bodies.
 This explains the exponent $2$ on the Fraenkel asymmetry term as the sharp exponent for the quantitative stability versions of both the Brunn-Minkowski and the Wulff isoperimetric inequalities, see for instance~\cite{fusco2008sharp,figalli2010stability,figalli2017quantitative}.
 The exponent on the right-hand side $1 + \frac{1}{n}$ is obtained by combining a gradient-concavity principle with an older quantitative version of isoperimetry due to Diskant~\cite{diskant1972bounds}.

-Previous results in the literature have used the quantitative versions of these inequalities~\cite{diskant1972bounds}, yielding therefore a control of the Hausdorff distance between convex bodies and presenting the worst exponent $1/n$ in the right-hand side.
-For instance, Hug and Schneider~\cite{hug2002stability} obtain stability results conditioned to having bounds on the inner and circumradii of Minkowski bodies; and their results are used in the task of reconstructing convex bodies from random measurements of their normals by Abdallah and Mérigot~\cite{abdallah2015reconstruction}.

-The conditioning on geometric bounds in~\cite{hug2002stability} seems inevitable if we do not make quantitative the assumption of Alexandrov's theorem, that $\mu$ is not concentrated on a hyperplane, which is reflected in the constant $C$ from~\eqref{eq.BM_stability_prototype}.
+Previous results from Hug and Schneider~\cite{hug2002stability} obtain stability results conditioned to having bounds on the inner and circumradii of Minkowski bodies.
+This conditioning on geometric bounds in~\cite{hug2002stability} seem inevitable if we do not make quantitative the assumption of Alexandrov's theorem, that $\mu$ is not concentrated on a hyperplane, which is reflected in the constant $C$ from~\eqref{eq.BM_stability_prototype}.
 Notice that if such an inequality was true for any pair of measures $\mu,\nu$, we could take $\mu = \frac{1}{2}\delta_\theta + \frac{1}{2}\delta_{-\theta}$, for some $\theta \in {\mathbb{S}}^{n-1}$, a sequence ${\left(\mu_k\right)}_{k \in \mathbb{N}}$ not supported in a hyperplane and converging to $\mu$ in the Wasserstein distance.
 As $\mu_k$ is a Cauchy sequence for $W_1$, if~\eqref{eq.BM_stability_prototype} holds for all measures in $\mathscr{P}(\mathbb{S}^{n-1})$ so will be the associated sequence of Minkowski bodies $E_k$, which would allow to construct a Minkowski body for $\mu$.
 This is clearly absurd, since Alexandrov's condition of $\mu$ not being supported on a hyperplane is necessary and sufficient for the existence of a Minkowski body.

 Therefore, to obtain a result such as~\eqref{eq.BM_stability_prototype}, we need to make quantitative the assumption of $\mu$ not being concentrated on a hyperplane.
 This idea has been exploited in a recent work of the second and third authors~\cite{machado2025quantitative} concerning the quantitative stability of moment measures through the following functional